Inspiration4Learning

 Kinderen tekenen de schaduw van een fiets

-The Jakarta Post recently published a nice photo of children drawing the shadow of a bicycle on the street.
-However, the drawing is not a real bicycle; the proportions are 'wrong'.
+The Jakarta Post recently featured a fun photo of children drawing the shadow of a bicycle on the street.
+However, that drawing isn’t a real bicycle; the proportions are “wrong.”
 Is this an anamorphosis?
-The idea is clearly visible in the following sketch by the company drukwerkdeal.
-You can create an anamorphosis by drawing an object on a grid and then stretching that grid.
+The concept is clearly illustrated in the following sketch by the firm Drukwerkdeal.
+You can create an anamorphosis by drawing an object on a grid and then removing that grid.

 Perspectief en anamorfose

-The bicycle on the sidewalk is viewed from a very distant point of view (the sun).
+The bicycle on the sidewalk is viewed from a very distant vantage point (the sun).
 If you look at it from a different angle, the bicycle appears distorted.
-You can also see this in the drawings by Julian Beever.
-The photo of a mole rat coming out of the wall illustrates this nicely.
-Julian Beever.
+You can also see this in Julian Beever’s drawings.
+The photo of a mole rat emerging from the wall illustrates this beautifully, Julian Beever.

 Molrat kruipt uit de muurMolrat bekeken vanuit een verkeerd kijkpunt

-Students can rediscover a lot about perspective when they do these kinds of light and shadow activities in the schoolyard.
+Students can rediscover a lot of visual geometry when they carry out these kinds of light and shadow activities in the schoolyard.
 Have them draw a bicycle.
-They will see that the drawn bicycle looks different from the real bicycle and also that the shadow gets bigger over time.
+They’ll see that the drawn bicycle looks different from the real one and that the shadow grows larger over time.
 What about a tabletop?
-Place a table outside and have a different child draw the shadow of the tabletop on the tiles every hour.
-At the end of the day, you can all look at the results together.
+Set a table outside and have a child use a different color every hour to draw the shadow of the tabletop on the tiles.
+At the end of the day, of course, you’ll all look at how it turned out.
 Has the size of the tabletop changed?
 Is it still a rectangle?
-What about the shadow of a tabletop if we shine a strong lamp on it in the classroom?
+What about the shadow of a tabletop when we shine a strong lamp on it in the classroom?
 Can I distort the shadow?

-Windmills have been part of the Dutch landscape for a long time.
+Windmills have long been part of the Dutch landscape.
 You see all kinds of windmills in cities and in the countryside.
-We used polder mills to grind water.
+We used polder mills to pump water.
 We had industrial mills to grind flour, saw wood, extract oil from seeds, or to make paper, for example.
 Nowadays, the old mills mainly serve a cultural purpose.
-We use other mills to generate energy.
+To generate energy, we use different types of mills.
 These are taller and slimmer.

-There are all kinds of objections to wind turbines: they make a lot of noise, they cause annoying shadows and vibrations, they are bad for public health, they are ugly, they obstruct the view, they lower the value of homes in the area...
-I am not going to judge whether these objections are justified or not.
-I just want to look at the argument that they are so big.
-A small windmill is tall; after all, that is where they catch the most wind.
+There are all sorts of objections to wind turbines: they make a lot of noise, they cast annoying shadows and cause vibrations, they’re bad for public health, they’re ugly, they obstruct the view, and they lower property values in the surrounding area...
+I’m not going to judge whether these objections are justified or not.
+I just want to look at the argument that they’re so big.
+A wind turbine is tall; after all, that’s where they catch the most wind.
 How tall is a wind turbine?
-Or in other words, how big do you see a wind turbine that is built some distance from your house?
+Or to put it another way, how big does a wind turbine look when it’s built some distance from your house?

 windturbine

 I myself live 50 meters from an old windmill.
-The platform, which is the walkway that the miller walks on, is 18 meters above street level.
-The span of the windmill, which is the distance from one blade tip to the tip of the opposite blade, is 25 meters.
-So the highest point of the windmill is about 43 meters above street level.
-Does this windmill now seem larger or smaller than a 200-meter-high wind turbine being built 900 meters from my house?
+The platform—that is, the walkway the miller walks on—is 18 meters above street level.
+The span of the mill—that is, the distance from one blade tip to the tip of the opposite blade—is 25 meters.
+So the highest point of the mill is about 43 meters above street level.
+Does this mill now seem larger or smaller than a 200-meter-tall wind turbine being built 900 meters from my house?

 Mogelijke locaties van windmolens bij IJburg.

-One place where the discussion about windmills is taking place is IJburg near Amsterdam.
-De Volkskrant newspaper shows a map of possible locations where a windmill could be placed.
-The height could be 200 meters.
-You could start an investigation by talking about the residents of the neighborhood and their fears of visual pollution.
-The residents want to understand how big these windmills will look; in other words, they want to be able to imagine how these windmills will look on the horizon when they are standing in front of their homes.
+One place where the debate over windmills is taking place is IJburg near Amsterdam.
+De Volkskrant shows a map of potential sites where a windmill could be installed.
+The height could reach 200 meters.
+You could introduce an investigation by talking about the neighborhood residents and their fear of visual pollution.
+The residents would like to understand how large those windmills will appear; that is, they want to be able to imagine what those windmills will look like on the horizon when they stand in front of their own homes.

-There are many questions and issues concerning sightlines.
-Let me mention another situation that children may have noticed or that children will recognize when you mention it.
-When you cycle towards a city or village from a distance, you can see that one high point (church tower, apartment building, bridge, windmill) very clearly.
-It rises above all the houses.
-But when you are in the city (village), that high point is often not visible.
-The question is, of course, how exactly that works.
+There are many questions and issues regarding sightlines.
+Let me describe another situation that children may have noticed or that they’ll recognize when you mention it.
+When you’re cycling toward a town or village from a distance, you can see that single high point (church tower, apartment building, bridge, windmill) very clearly.
+It towers above all the houses.
+But once you’re in the town (village), that high point is often no longer visible.
+The question, of course, is exactly why that is.